onyangodonomondi/ets2setup/README.md

 ## 💪 Robustness Features

-The script includes numerous failsafe mechanisms for a reliable setup:
+The scripts include numerous failsafe mechanisms for a reliable setup:

 - **Comprehensive error handling** - Every critical operation is checked for success
 - **Automatic dependency installation** - Missing packages are automatically installed